Okay we have all heard it before

-But You’ll never hear someone say “make sure you do bench press its helps boost testosterone levels”.
+But You’ll never hear someone say “make sure you do bench press it helps boost testosterone production”.

-Squats is the only exercise that seems to be brought up as a testosterone booster exercise.
+Squats are the only exercise that seems to be brought up as a testosterone booster exercise.

 But is there any truth to this?